Chair, The Hon Geoff Gallop AC

 Emeritus Professor Dr. Geoff Gallop was born in 1951 in Geraldton, Western Australia.

 He attended local primary and high schools before studying Economics at the University of Western Australia from 1968 to 1971.
 After winning a Rhodes Scholarship he attended Oxford University from 1972 to 74 and again from 1977 to 1981, the last two as the Gwilym Gibbon Research Fellow at Nuffield College.
 He was awarded his Doctorate from Oxford in 1983.

 After a stint teaching at Murdoch University, he was elected Member for Victoria Park in the Western Australian Legislative assembly in 1986 and re-elected in 1989, 1993, 1996, 2001, and 2005.

-With a ministerial career in the Lawrence Labor Government from 1990 to 1993 Geoff Gallop held a range of portfolios - most notably Education, Fuel and Energy and Minister Assisting the Treasurer).
+From 1990 to 1993 he was a Minister in the Lawrence Government (holding a range of portfolios most notably Education, Fuel and Energy and Minister Assisting the Treasurer)